Critical chain project management: Buffers & resources

 4. Keep team members focused

-Multitasking is your team’s worst enemy.
-When your team members have to switch between different projects or different tasks, their focus can become fragmented and it can be harder for them to produce work at their typical quality and speed.
+Multitasking is your team's worst enemy.
+When your team members switch between different projects or tasks, their focus becomes fragmented, and work quality suffers.

 Plan your critical chain with a work management tool

 Make critical chain scheduling simple by using a work management tool like Asana to help keep your entire team on track.
-With features like Timeline, team members can quickly get an understanding of task durations, completion dates, and critical resources all in one place.
+With features like Timeline, team members can quickly understand task durations, completion dates, and critical resources in one place.

 Create a critical path method template